Paul Feyerabend: Biography Of This Philosopher

 In 1947 Feyerabend He returned to Vienna, where he would begin his university studies Initially she studied History and Sociology since another of her favorite branches, physics, seemed far from reality after her experiences in the war.
 However, the studies she was doing did not seem satisfactory to her and she decided to leave History and start studying Physics at the University of Vienna.

-You may be interested: Christine Ladd-Franklin: Biography of This Experimental Psychologist
+You may be interested: Louis Pasteur: Biography and Contributions of the French Bacteriologist

 Development of your philosophy